Antediluvian

 The Creation, beginning of the Antediluvian (i.e., Pre-Flood) world.
 (Artist's rendition by James Tissot.)

 The antediluvian (alternatively pre-diluvian or pre-flood) period is the time period chronicled in the Bible between the fall of man and the Genesis flood narrative in biblical cosmology.
 The term was coined by Thomas Browne (1605–1682).
 The narrative takes up chapters 1–6 (excluding the flood narrative) of the Book of Genesis.
 The term found its way into early geology and science until the late Victorian era.
 Colloquially, the term is used to refer to any ancient and murky period.

 Precedents

-The Eridu Genesis is alleged to be the direct antecessor to the biblical flood as well as other Near Eastern flood stories, and reflects a similar religious and cultural relevance to their religion.
-Much as the Abrahamic religions, ancient Sumerians divided the world between pre-flood and post-flood eras, the former being a time where the God walked the earth with humans.
-Humans ceased to be immortal ever since Adam and Eve sinned, the flood was then punishment for the descendants of man because of their evil.
+The Eridu Genesis is considered to be a direct literary antecedent of various Ancient Near Eastern flood stories, including that of the Bible, and reflects a similar religious and cultural relevance to their religion.
+Much as the Abrahamic religions, ancient Sumerians divided the world between pre-flood and post-flood eras, the former being a time when God walked the earth with humans.
+Humans ceased to be immortal ever since Adam and Eve sinned, and the flood was punishment for the descendants of man because of their evil.